epeld/nats-cli/README.md

 - Publish a message
 - Subscribe to a message

+## Setup
+Clone the repo and run

+    npm install

+then you can start the app using

+    node app.js

+or use the helper

+    ./nats-cli

 ## Usage

 Request example (assuming there is a counterpart that will answer 'World!') on the other end: